Adam Albert von Neipperg

 Adam Albert, Count von Neipperg (8 April 1775 – 22 February 1829) was an Austrian general and statesman.
 He was the son of a diplomat famous for inventing a letter-copying machine, and the grandson of Count Wilhelm Reinhard von Neipperg.
+His second wife, Empress Marie-Louise, was the widow of Napoleon and a daughter of Francis II, the last Holy Roman Emperor and founding Emperor of the Austrian Empire.

 Early life

-Adam Neipperg was born in Vienna as a son of Count Leopold von Neipperg (1728–1792) and his third wife Countess Maria Wilhelmine von Hatzfeldt-Wildenburg (1750–1784).
+Adam Neipperg was born in Vienna as a son of Count Leopold von Neipperg (1728–1792) and his third wife, Countess Maria Wilhelmine von Hatzfeldt-Wildenburg (1750–1784).
 In 1766, the County of Neipperg, centred on Schwaigern, had become an Imperial State of the Holy Roman Empire, but was mediatised to the Kingdom of Württemberg in 1806.

 Neipperg was educated at the Karlsschule military academy in Stuttgart.
 At the age of sixteen, Neipperg attempted to enlist in the French army at Strasbourg but, in 1791, he joined the ranks of the Austrians.

+Career

 He participated in the Battle of Jemappes, Battle of Neerwinden, and Siege of Valenciennes.
 On 14 September 1794, at the village of Doel, on returning from one of many missions to deliver secret instructions to forts in the Dutch Republic, he became trapped behind enemy lines and received such serious bayonet wounds that he was left for dead; he lost his right eye in this skirmish.
 The following day, while burying the dead, the French found him still breathing and hospitalised him.
 Speaking French rather too well for a common soldier, he was assumed to be a traitor and sentenced to be shot once his health had returned.
 However, his convalescence was lengthy due to the seriousness of his injuries.
 By the time he recovered, the command having changed, he became part of a prisoner exchange.
 In a different account, he lost his eye not to a saber wound sustained in battle, but as a result of his maltreatment while being held prisoner by the French.
 He was unable to return to active duty for over a year.
 Neipperg rejoined the Austrian army and took part in the Battle of Mainz in 1795, and led Austrian troops in Italy, culminating at the disastrous Battle of Marengo in 1800 that drove the Austrians out of Italy.
 Following Marengo, Major Neipperg went to Paris in July 1800 as secretary to Feldmarschallleutnant Graf St. Julien, who was conducting peace negotiations with the French.
-When these failed in the autumn, he was appointed to 5.
-Ott Hussars on 1 December, distinguishing himself at the Battle of Pozzolo on 25 December.
+When these failed in the autumn, he was appointed to 5th Ott Hussars on 1 December, distinguishing himself at the Battle of Pozzolo on 25 December.
 As the Oberstleutnant (Lt-colonel) of the same regiment, he fought in NE Italy again in the 1805 campaign, notably in the rearguard action on the Tagliamento.
 In 1806 he was appointed Oberst (colonel) of the regiment and directed the Neutrality and Frontier Cordon force, which observed the 1806-7 war.